Chicken Tequila Fajita Salad

 What about that tequila?

-I guess that’s great news for all you tequila lovers out there, but unfortunately for me, it can’t be in the form of a frozen Margarita, which is the ONLY way I’m ever going to drink tequila.
+I guess that’s great news for all you straight up tequila lovers out there.
+Unfortunately for me, it can’t be in the form of a frozen Margarita, which is the ONLY way I’m ever going to drink tequila.
 But using it in this recipe for Chicken Tequila Fajita Salad turned out WAY better than I ever thought.

-This recipe contains just enough tequila to give the Chicken Tequila Fajita Salad, and especially the Avocado Dressing, a deliciously unique flavor.
-The Avocado Dressing alone is with worth the price of admission.
-I can definitely see using the leftover dressing as a veggie dip sometime REAL SOON (like tonight).
+This recipe contains just enough tequila to give the Chicken Tequila Fajita Salad, and the Avocado Dressing, a deliciously unique flavor.

 You can use any combination of greens for this salad in place of romaine and spinach.